-- Remain vigilant to any transaction that could indicate money laundering or terrorist financing. - Identify and assess risks of the company being used for money laundering and terrorist financing purposes. - Perform customer checks on plot sales to assess the risk posed by the customer; verify the customer's identity; and check the identity of anyone else the customer may be buying the property for (the beneficial owners). - Carry out checks on relevant joint venture partners. - Report all suspicions or knowledge of money laundering or terrorist financing to the Money Laundering Reporting Officer promptly. - Review and monitor each customer's instructions, transaction and activity on an ongoing basis throughout the relationship with that customer. - Monitor adherence to our processes and internal controls. - Lead by example, embracing our vision and values. - Ensure we understand and comply with all relevant laws, policies and procedures. - Ask if we are unclear about how to do the right thing. - Speak up if we see or suspect wrongdoing.
+- Remain vigilant to any transaction that could indicate money laundering or terrorist financing. - Identify and assess risks of the company being used for money laundering and terrorist financing purposes. - Carry out checks on relevant joint venture partners. - Report all suspicions or knowledge of money laundering or terrorist financing to the Money Laundering Reporting Officer promptly. - Review and monitor each customer's instructions, transaction and activity on an ongoing basis throughout the relationship with that customer. - Monitor adherence to our processes and internal controls. - Lead by example, embracing our vision and values. - Ensure we understand and comply with all relevant laws, policies and procedures. - Ask if we are unclear about how to do the right thing. - Speak up if we see or suspect wrongdoing.

-- Accept cash payments without prior clearance from the Money Laundering Reporting Officer. - Discuss any suspicions with the customer or their representatives.
-To do so would be 'tipping off'. - Knowingly do business with anyone we believe to be involved in money laundering. - Conceal or misrepresent money that may be the proceeds of criminal activity.
+- Accept cash payments. - Discuss any suspicions with the customer or their representatives.
+To do so would be 'tipping off'.

+- Knowingly do business with anyone we believe to be involved in money laundering. - Conceal or misrepresent money that may be the proceeds of criminal activity.